Best Electric Hybrid Bikes

 Made by the high-end hunting e-bike brand

-Equally, at home on the commute to work and over dirt trails, the Sherpa offers some of the best technical performance available in a hybrid E-Bike.
+Equally, at home on the commute to work, and over dirt trails, the Villager offers some of the best technical performance available in a hybrid e-bike.

-This QuietKat electric bike is powered by a 750W hub drive motor for fast-paced riding.
-A low standover height makes it easy to get on and off the bike, and the Sherpa also has a strong double kickstand that makes parking a breeze.
-A massive integrated rack allows for serious luggage carrying potential.
+This QuietKat electric bike is powered by a 500W hub drive motor for fast-paced riding.
+A low-step frame makes it easy to get on and off the bike, and the Villager also has a solid kickstand that makes parking a breeze.
+In addition, a long integrated rack allows for huge luggage carrying potential.

-The Sherpa offers a bit of everything, perfect for the cyclist who needs an electric hybrid with multiple utilities.
+The Villager offers a perfect setup for the cyclist who needs an electric hybrid with multiple utilities.

 5. Electra – Townie Go!
 7D